Last updated May 26, 2026

 Gonggong (225088) is a scattered-disc dwarf-planet candidate in approximate 3:10 mean-motion resonance with Neptune, with a semi-major axis around 66.9 AU, a perihelion near 33 AU, an aphelion near 101 AU, an orbital inclination of about 30.9 degrees off the ecliptic, a high eccentricity of 0.50, and an orbital period of approximately 547 years.
 He was discovered on July 17, 2007 by the American astronomers Megan Schwamb, Michael E. Brown, and David L. Rabinowitz using the Samuel Oschin Telescope at Palomar Observatory; the discovery was formally announced on January 7, 2009.
 The body received the provisional designation 2007 OR10 and remained unnamed for over a decade until February 2020, when the discovery team hosted a public online vote to choose between three candidate names (Gonggong, Holle, Vili); Gonggong won and was formally adopted by the IAU.
 The body has a single known satellite, Xiangliu, discovered in 2010 and named for the nine-headed serpent lieutenant from the Gonggong myth.
 At roughly 1,230 kilometers in diameter Gonggong is similar in size to Pluto's moon Charon and is the fifth-largest known trans-Neptunian object after Eris, Pluto, Haumea, and Makemake.

-Gonggong is one of the eight outer dwarf planets and TNOs this site supports.
+Gonggong is one of the nine outer dwarf planets and TNOs this site supports.
 For the side-by-side outer-body family read use the dwarf planet astrology calculator linked below; Ixion and Orcus are his closest structural-refusal and oath neighbors.

 The calculator above returns your Gonggong sign, degree, house, current retrograde state, and any tight major aspects to your personal points.
 Positions come from a JPL SBDB Keplerian element set at epoch JD 2461000.5 (2025-Nov-21 TDB) propagated through the DE441 ephemeris by the same engine that drives the rest of Augurine's transit and timing work.
 The twelve sign and twelve house entries that follow give written interpretations placement by placement; the calculator points you to the ones that match your chart.